dzimine/serverless-swarm/pipeline/README.md

 **Note:** this pack is temporary and will be refactored: I'll split it by swarm pack with all swarm st2 actions and sensors, and pipelines pack with all the workflows.

+Don't forget to give `st2` user access to the Docker group `usermod -a -G docker st2`, else docker won't work.

 To run the pack's unit tests:

 ```